Moody’s strips US government of top credit rating

 Moody’s cited rising debt, saying US had repeatedly failed to end the trend of large annual fiscal deficits and interest.

-Moody’s Ratings has stripped the United States government of its top credit rating, citing successive governments’ failure to stop a rising tide of debt.
+Moody’s Ratings has stripped the United States government of its top credit rating, citing successive governments’ failure to stop a rising tide of debt, a surprise move that could complicate President Donald Trump’s efforts to cut taxes and send ripples through global markets.

 On Friday, Moody’s lowered the rating from a gold-standard Aaa to Aa1.
 “Successive US administrations and Congress have failed to agree on measures to reverse the trend of large annual fiscal deficits and growing interest costs,” it said as it changed its outlook on the US to “stable” from “negative”.